graknlabs/benchmark-archive/README.md

 # Benchmark

-Benchmarks is a software used for measuring the performance of Grakn.
+Benchmark is a piece of software used for measuring the performance of Grakn.
 It supports two main use cases:

 1. Benchmarking (done using the `runner` package)
 2. Visualising the benchmark result (done using the `dashboard` package)